 What is the right kind of policy to buy?

 If you are interested in protecting your family for a specific time period (and you should be) only buy term life insurance.
-I’ve written extensively about term vs whole life.
+I’ve written extensively about term life insurance vs whole life.
 Whole life is terrible for family protection.
 Why?

-Because whole life is so darn expensive that people buy a lot less insurance than they need.
+Because whole life is so darn expensive that people often buy a lot less insurance than they need.
 It gets sold as an investment (which it is not) and the family goes unprotected.
 That’s one reason why I can’t stand whole life.
 And it’s why I get into so many arguments with whole life agents who buy big fancy cars with the whole life commissions they make.
 But I digress.

 What is the right amount of coverage to have?